Vultures

 Educational activities

 The Rhodope Mountains rewilding landscape in Bulgaria has seen many educational activities taken place over the past few years.
-The visitor centre, where vultures play a key role, was renewed and refurbished in 2016 and 2017.
-Photo exhibitions and nature camps were held.
-A first-ever live webcam was placed on one of the griffon vulture nests early 2018 so that everybody could follow the vulture family throughout their breeding season.
+The visitor centre, where vultures play a key role, was renewed and refurbished in 2016 and 2017, while regular photo exhibitions and nature camps are organised.
+A first-ever live webcam was placed on one of the griffon vulture nests in early 2018 so that everybody could follow the vulture family throughout their breeding season.

 • This field is for validation purposes and should be left unchanged.